sigmacoy/sigmacoy/README.md

   • Android & Mobile Development (Kotlin) <br>
   • PHP as Backend for Website <br>
   • MySQL and PostgreSQL <br>

-## Goals
-  • To work for an overseas company as a Filipino and relocate abroad for that job position. <br>
-  • It is my dream to work overseas and I am fully committed to making it happen. <br>

 # Let's Connect!